Is email dead? With the rise of social media, instant messaging, and other forms of online communication, you might think so.

 A cold email is an unsolicited email sent to someone you have no prior connection with (aka a cold lead).
 It’s basically the email equivalent of cold calling.

 Cold emails are most often sent to potential customers or someone with whom you want to build a business relationship and add to your network.
+However, if not done correctly, they can easily end up in the spam folder, reducing their effectiveness.

 It’s important to note, however, that cold emails are different from spam.
 Unlike spam emails that are sent indiscriminately, cold emails are sent to qualified leads only.
 In addition, cold emails are personalized and not just a carbon copy of an email sent to many recipients.